Benjamin Cruz: Gutierrez-Cruz campaign (2006)

-In 2004, Cruz was elected to the 28th Guam Legislature and was the highest democratic vote getter.
-In 2006, Cruz ran for Lt.
-Governor with Former Governor Carl T.C.
-Gutierrez in the 2006 Democratic primary against former Delegate Robert A. Underwood and Senator Frank Aguon.
-The Underwood-Aguon ticket won the primary but lost in the general election to Republican Governor Felix Perez Camacho and Lt.
+In 2004, Cruz was elected to the 28th Guam Legislature, receiving the highest number of votes for Democratic candidates.
+In 2006, Cruz ran for lieutenant governor as the running mate of former Governor Carl Gutierrez in the Democratic primary against a ticket of former Delegate Robert A. Underwood and Senator Frank Aguon.
+The Underwood-Aguon ticket won the primary but lost in the general election to the Republican incumbents, Governor Felix Perez Camacho and Lt.
 Governor Michael Cruz.

-Vice-Speaker of the Guam Legislature
+Guam Legislature

-On January 7, 2008, Cruz was the victor in a special election to fill a vacancy in the 29th Guam Legislature left by the unexpected passing of former republican Speaker Antonio (Tony) R. Unpingco.
-The election of Cruz shifted the majority of the 15-seat At-large Legislature from the Republican Party to the Democratic Party.
+On January 7, 2008, Cruz was the victor in a special election to fill a vacancy in the 29th Guam Legislature left by the unexpected passing of former Republican Speaker Tony Unpingco.
+His victory shifted the majority from the Republicans to Democrats.

-In July 2008, Cruz worked to convince Navy Rear Admiral William French, Commander of the U.S. Naval Forces Marianas and other U.S. Navy officials to ease restrictions on the access of local veterans to the island's only VA Clinic located in a gated Naval hospital facility.
+In July 2008, Cruz worked to convince Navy Rear Admiral William French (who was Commander of the U.S. Naval Forces Marianas) and other U.S. Navy officials to ease restrictions on the access of local veterans to the island's only VA Clinic located in a gated Naval hospital facility.

-In 2009, Cruz introduced Same-sex Civil Union Legislation on behalf of the Guam Youth Congress.
-The legislation has been publicly opposed by Archbishop Anthony S. Apuron, Archdiocese of Hagatna, Guam.
-In July 2009, Cruz revised the legislation to provide for Domestic Partnerships between any two people.
-This legislation has also been opposed by the Catholic Church on Guam.
-Apuron has called for fasting and prayer for the Guam Legislature to reject the legislation.
+In 2009, Cruz introduced same-sex civil union legislation on behalf of the Guam Youth Congress.
+The legislation has been publicly opposed by Archbishop Anthony Apuron of the Archdiocese of Hagatna and the Catholic Church in Guam, who called for fasting and prayer for the Guam Legislature to reject the legislation.
+In July 2009, Cruz revised the legislation to provide for domestic partnerships between any two people.